Nirhoshan/SyNIG/README.md

 <img src="overall_process.jpg" width="700">

+## Data
+We have released the data for the purpose of re-implementing and testing the algoirhtm [here](https://drive.google.com/drive/folders/1qoNrghez1vffgApGe9SnUXSzV9fx6unz?usp=sharing).
+This dataset is not the complete one.
+Complete dataset will be available upon the request.
+Folder hierarchy of the current dataset,

+--Platform used (e.g., YouTube, Netflix, DF)

+---- Number of original traces used in post-processing steps(e.g. Traces_80)

+------- Actual/GAN output/Post-processed data

+------- Actual: Actual data used for the GAN model training and post-processing steps.
+All `.csv` files are prefrixed with the `pltform_class-ID_trace-ID`

+------- GAN: generated intermediate data from the GAN model

+-----------vid-x: represent one class.
+We have given only 2 classes (`vid` has been used as the naming convention for different classes).

+---------------`platform-i.csv`: In each class folder, there are _n_ of synthetic traces from the GAN model.

+------- Post: Post processed data.
+Each synthetic image from the GAN folder is post-processed and stored in this folder.

+-----------vid-x: represent one class.
+We have given only 2 classes (`vid` has been used as the naming convention for different classes).

+---------------`platform-i.csv`: In each class folder, there are _n_ of post-processed synthetic traces.

 ## Run the script

 To run the script clone the repository to your local repository and install the required packages above.